 True to their name, the Rock Bass can be caught in streams by fishing close to the rocks near the current.

-The Rock Bass is mainly a sedentary and secretive fish spending much of its activity passively hiding in the shadows of underwater structures.
+The Rock Bass is mainly a sedentary and inactive fish, spending much of its activity hiding in the shadows of underwater structures.

-Spawning coincides with that of Smallmouth Bass.
-Spawning starts when the water temperature is 65 to 75 degrees F, usually in May and June.
+Spawning matches that of Smallmouth Bass.
+Spawning starts when the water temperature is 65 to 75 degrees, usually in May and June.
 Males build nests over gravel and sand bottoms where the females lay several thousand eggs.
 Females have an average of 5,000 eggs, but one or several fish may deposit part or all of their eggs in a single nest.
-After hatching, the young fish are found only in quiet water areas protected from waves and strong current.
+After hatching, the young fish are found only in quiet-waters protected from waves and strong current.
 Rock bass grow 1 1/2- to 2-inches the first year and reach 5- to 7-inches long after three years.
 Rock Bass have lived 13 years in nature and weighed 1 1/2 pounds, but most seldom exceed 10-inches.